profplump/MacOS/PhotosSnapshot/Readme.md

 : Append the existing snapshot at `<base>`

 --incremental
-: Create a new incremental backup using `<base>` as a prior snapshot
+: Create a new incremental backup using <base> as a prior snapshot.
+Fetches only resources that have changed since the timestamp of `<base>` or the provided `--compare-date`

+--clone
+: Use APFS clones to resources in `<base>` to create a complete snapshot without re-fetching unchanged resources.
+Implies --incremental

+--hardlinks
+: Use hardlinks to resources in `<base>` to create a complete snapshot without re-fetching unchanged resources.
+Implies --incremental

+--symlinks
+: Use symlinks to resources in `<base>` to create a complete snapshot without re-fetching unchanged resources.
+Implies --incremental

 --uuid
 : One or more UUIDs to fetch.
 This option does not support the media-types filter or incremental operation